YD525/Apro2Trans/README.md

 ## Usage Guide

+Download LMStudio, install the runtime library, and install the model.
+Mistral Nemo Instruction 2407 is recommended (other models may censor certain words).
+Select "Developer" in the left navigation of LMStudio to enter the interface, and load the model you want to use.
+This is used to translate Apropos 2 JSON files.

 Usage: Enter the path to be translated in DBPath.
 Example:
 C:\Users\52508\Downloads\DB\Apropos2.1.0.0.10 - DB ONLY - NO INCEST\Apropos2